-This Potato Leek Soup combines buttery golden potatoes with fresh leeks in a hearty, thick, and downright delicious soup.
+This Potato Leek Soup Recipe combines buttery golden potatoes with fresh leeks in a hearty, thick, and downright delicious soup.

 Overhead image of Potato Leek Soup